 Conclusions are indispensable as part of the writing content.
-The conclusion of the dissertation is a summary based on the preface, background and the arguments in the dissertation.
+The conclusion of the dissertation is a summary based on the preface, background and arguments in the dissertation.
 It can also predict the future trend or look forward to the future based on the analysis of the current situation in the dissertation, the analysis of existing countermeasures, and the analysis of development trends.
 The conclusion is the concluding remark and the conclusion.
 It is a creative, instructive, and empirical description of the results.
 It must be based on a certain theoretical analysis and experimental verification.
 Do a good job in the conclusion part, the purpose is to facilitate readers to read and provide evidence for the authors of secondary literature.
-The conclusion can be a reiteration of the central idea, a summary of research results or main points, or some enlightening explanations or considerations, and predictions based on the research results.
-The author found that many people do not have a good writing of the conclusion part of the dissertation, so how to write specifically and what are the requirements.
+The conclusion can be a reiteration of the central idea, a summary of research results or main points, some enlightening explanations or considerations, and predictions based on the research results.
+The author found that many people do not have good writing of the conclusion part of the dissertation, so how to write specifically and what are the requirements?
 The author will share the writing strategy of the conclusion of the graduation dissertation for your reference.

 (1) Conclusion text format requirements

 The conclusion of the dissertation should be written separately as the last chapter of the text, without the chapter number;